DAVID GREENE, HOST:

 Okay, we are continuing to follow the events in Boston this morning.
 Police there say one of the suspected Boston Marathon bombers has been killed and the other is on the run in the Boston suburb of Watertown.
 For the moment, let's turn to another major story here in Washington.
 A bipartisan bill revamping the nation's immigration laws goes to the Senate judiciary committee today.

-It was formerly rolled out yesterday by the group of Senators known as the Gang of Eight and critics have weighed in.
+It was formally rolled out yesterday by the group of senators known as the Gang of Eight and critics have weighed in.
 Here's NPR's David Welna.

-DAVID WELNA, BYLINE: As the Gang of Eight's four Republicans and four Democrats trooped into a crowded news conference, a political rainbow of high profile supporters you would normally not find standing side by side applauded them - everyone from AFL-CIO president, Richard Trumka, to Southern Baptist Richard Land to anti-tax crusader Grover Norquist.
+DAVID WELNA, BYLINE: As the Gang of Eight's four Republicans and four Democrats trooped into a crowded news conference, a political rainbow of high-profile supporters you would normally not find standing side by side applauded them - everyone from AFL-CIO president Richard Trumka to Southern Baptist leader Richard Land to anti-tax crusader Grover Norquist.
 The first to speak was the Gang's prime mover and shaker, New York Democrat Charles Schumer.

 WELNA: Schumer had just suffered a stinging defeat in the Senate on gun legislation he championed, but he insisted this legislation, despite its controversial path to citizenship for 11 million illicit immigrants, has far better prospects and it's the Gang of Eight's to lose.

 SCHUMER: Yes, our bill does secure the border first, but it treats the situation of those living in the shadows as an equally urgent priority.
 This is by design.
 We believe that Americans will support sensible solutions to dealing with the undocumented and future legal immigrants, but only if they are convinced there will not be future waves of illegal immigrants.

 WELNA: And Arizona's John McCain, the group's GOP leader, argued the bill deals pragmatically with a perplexing situation.